MicrosoftDocs/customer-insights/topics/getting-started-websdk.md

     });
     ```

 2. Replace the string "NAME" with a global variable name in the window object where the SDK is instantiated.
-For example, if you replace "NAME" with "Contoso", then the SDK can be accessed at "window["Contoso"]" or simply "Contoso".
+For example, if you replace "NAME" with "Contoso", then the SDK can be accessed at **window["Contoso"]** or simply **Contoso**.

 3. Replace the string "INGESTION_KEY" with your ingestion key from the Product Insights portal.